jmuthazh/number-to-roman/README.md

 ```shell
 docker logs --follow sonar-runner
 ```
+> [!NOTE]
-> [!NOTE] It will show the execution of maven verify sonar:sonar.
-This should finish with maven Build successful at the end.
-This build takes approximately 3 to 5 mins to complete
+> The execution of `mvn verify sonar:sonar` will be displayed.
+This process should conclude with `BUILD SUCCESS` at the end.
+The build typically takes approximately 3 to 5 minutes to complete.

 ```shell